Fidio-lp2/term-nhknews/README.md

 term-nhknews -t [type] -n [number]
 ```
 [type]
 You can choose the news vtype which you want. can choose 'main', 'society', 'chemotherapy', 'politics', 'economy', 'international', 'sports', 'culture', 'live'.
+Default is `main`.

 [number]
 You can set the number of news that you want know.

+> You can know same content by using `-h` option.

 ## Install